caseywatts/caseywatts.github.io/book/all-chapters.md

 In the "wet shoes" example from earlier, I imagined the two column technique in my mind.
 I ended up thinking of several more-adaptive thoughts for each of my maladaptive ones.
 I ended up going to the event after all, and I was very glad I did.

 My thought "wet shoes are the worst" contains **magnification**.
 I can adjust this thought to be more accurate and rational by thinking something more adaptive, like "Wet shoes are not literally the worst, obviously.
 I am feeling really uncomfortable and cold right now, and these wet shoes are making it worse.
-It's really unfortunate this happened.".
-This may not be as satisfying to exclaim as "wet shoes are the worst!", but that is the point --- this defuses you, and prevents you from experiencing a downward spiral of more, even more negative automatic thoughts and emotions.
+It's really unfortunate this happened."
+This may not be as satisfying to exclaim as "wet shoes are the worst!," but that is the point --- this defuses you, and prevents you from experiencing a downward spiral of more, even more negative automatic thoughts and emotions.

 My thought "If I'm running late, I just shouldn't go!" contains **all or nothing thinking**.
 I could defuse this with something like "The gray area answer is often pretty good, let's think about it more.
 Is it really that bad to be late?
 Will it make you look so bad that it's literally not worth attending?
 No!
 Hmm I thought going was worth it before, and it's probably still pretty worthwhile.
 Actually yeah, the topic is great and the people are great and..."

 My thought "today sucks" contains **disqualifying the positive** things that happened earlier in the day and what could still happen.
-To counter this I might try and come up with a couple of positive things that happened that day like "well, brunch was good earlier at least".
+To counter this I might try and come up with a couple of positive things that happened that day like "well, brunch was good earlier at least."
 I might also think about the positives of being able to attend a meetup at all, like "I'm glad I have the free time and energy to attend meetups at all, even wet.
-Not everyone has this opportunity.".
+Not everyone has this opportunity."

 Here is the three-column chart I drew up in my head in the moment I was considering not going: